shalrathy/quakespasm-shalrathy/readme.txt

 remove absolute path from new localization code.

 ## 2021-10-31 quakespasm-0.94.1-shalrathy6
-trace_monsters and radar_monsters shows monsters that have not spawned in yet (SMP mod feature)
+trace_monsters and radar_monsters shows monsters that have not spawned in yet (SMP mod feature). added trace_monsters_targetings.